Lawrence Lockman

-Lawrence E. Lockman is an American lumber worker, lobbyist and political activist from Amherst, Maine, who has served as a Republican member of the Maine House of Representatives since 2012.
+Lawrence E. Lockman is an American lumber worker, lobbyist, political activist, and politician from Amherst, Maine.
+He has been a Republican member of the Maine House of Representatives since 2012.
 In 2020, Lockman ran for the Maine State Senate, challenging incumbent state Senator Kimberley Rosen in the Republican primary.

 Early life, family and education

 Lockman is a 1967 graduate of Philadelphia-Montgomery Christian Academy in Jenkintown, Pennsylvania.
 He studied liberal arts at Covenant College in Lookout Mountain, Georgia and Pasadena City College in California.

 Career

 Around 1976, he began working at a sawmill in Passadumkeag, Maine.
 In 1990, Lockman was part of a group seeking to break the union at the Passadumkeag sawmill where he worked, a drive which was defeated by an 81 to 18 vote.
 He left the mill in 1992 to work as a territory manager in eastern Maine for the National Federation of Independent Business, a position he held until 2010.
 He works as a territory manager in eastern and central Maine for National Write Your Congressman.